AllMightySauron/homebride-solaxcloud-api/README.md

 ## Platform configuration

-Minimum platform configuration is depicted by the example configuration file below:
+Platform configuration is depicted by the example configuration file below:

 ```json
 {